junjie18/CMT/README.md

 ## Main Results
 Results on nuScenes **val set**.
 The default batch size is 2 on each GPU.
 The FPS are all evaluated with a single Tesla A100 GPU.
+(15e + 5e means the last 5 epochs should be trained without [GTsample](https://github.com/junjie18/CMT/blob/master/projects/configs/fusion/cmt_voxel0075_vov_1600x640_cbgs.py#L48-L87))

 | Config            |Modality| mAP      | NDS     | Schedule|Inference FPS|
 |:--------:|:----------:|:---------:|:--------:|:--------:|:--------:|